pawan9499/Azure6pmoctbatchpublic/README.md

 i am an Indian
-its my new public repojectory
-lets play with it
-changes in sub branch
+its my new public repojectory2 lets play with it2 changes in sub branch